 These approaches to cleaning are clearly more hands-on, but you should consider an alternative to bleach tablets in your toilet tank.
 If you choose the simple route of using a drop-in tablet, you’ll spend a lot more time and money worrying about and repairing your prematurely aged toilet.

 Other Effects of Drop-In Toilet Tank Cleaning Tablets

 Aside from the damage these tablets can cause to your toilet, there are two other reasons for concern.
-First, these toilet fresheners can get stuck in the flush valve while they are disintegrating — which then prevents the toilet from flushing by blocking water flow.
+First, these toilet tank cleaning tablets and fresheners can get stuck in the flush valve while they are disintegrating — which then prevents the toilet from flushing by blocking water flow.
 These chunks of toilet tank cleaning tablets that get sucked into tiny passages can also prevent the bowl from refilling after flushing, severely slowing the process to an inconsistent trickle.
 When your toilet is leaking and not refilling properly, you may also begin to notice your water bills creeping up due to the damage caused by the in-tank toilet bowl cleaners.

 Second, there’s also some concern about the cleaners being pollutants that must be neutralized once they enter the sewage treatment system.

 Perhaps you’ve been using drop-in tablets for years.
 What do you do now?
 First of all, stop using them.
 While they may have caused some damage to your toilet, ceasing use of drop-in tablets can slow the pace of corrosion and deterioration.